musketeer07/Sign-Language-Recognition/README.md

 ### **Requirements to run your Python code**

-**Step 1 :** Pull the code file into any code editor supporting .ipynb files.\n **Step 2 :** Download the dataset1 , dataset2 and dataset3 from Kaggle.\n
+**Step 1 :** Pull the code file into any code editor supporting .ipynb files.

+**Step 2 :** Download the dataset1 , dataset2 and dataset3 from Kaggle.

-**Step 3 :** Install all the necessary imports mentioned in the .ipynb code files using pip.(preferred installer program.\n
+**Step 3 :** Install all the necessary imports mentioned in the .ipynb code files using pip.(preferred installer program.

 Note: If you are using google colab you can easily perform the above mentioned steps.

 ### **Instruction on how to train/validate your model**